+SPIRIT’s technology works at all levels of prevention and intervention from at risk youth to teens, adults and families.
+To illustrate how it works here is a snapshot look at the some of the challenges among youth today.
 There is growing concern in the United States over widespread negative behaviors in our youth.
 They may have issues with anger, self-injury or suicidal thoughts, bullying and cyber-bullying, school and truancy, eating disorders, gang activity and violence, depression, pregnancy, substance abuse, Internet safety, STD/STIs and a host of other, potentially devastating concerns.

 Removing the Bottlenecks to Intervention

 SPIRIT brings technology to the issues to connects the dots between (1) youth-serving professionals, (2) at-risk youth, (3) approved referral providers, (4) tracking methodologies and (5) outcome data and performance measures.
 This unified framework combined with evidence-based methodologies that enhance communication, collaboration and accountability and helps communities overcome many roadblocks to identifying, delivering and evaluating prevention and intervention services.
-SPIRIT removes these obstacles so that the lives of children, youth and families will be positively impacted through the provision of targeted, immediate services which also leads to cost-savings for local providers and municipalities and state government agencies.
+SPIRIT removes these obstacles so that the lives of children, individuals and families will be positively impacted through the provision of targeted, immediate services which also leads to cost-savings for local providers and municipalities and state government agencies.

 SPIRIT is designed to achieve the five core strategies found in the Office of Juvenile Justice and Delinquency Prevention (OJJDP) Comprehensive Gang Model Strategy of Community Mobilization, Opportunities Provision, Social Intervention, Suppression plus Organizational Change and Development.
 These include:

 SPIRIT involves youth-serving agencies and organizations, including schools, churches, community residents, parents, youth and others.